 Appeals & Grievances: This is a written or verbal expression of dissatisfaction about a health plan vendor, including Anthem Blue Cross, Anthem Blue Cross providers, or an Anthem Blue Cross vendor, or Navitus Health Solutions.

 Balance Billing: A bill for the difference between the amount the plan reimburses for covered services—the allowable amount—and what an out-of-network provider chooses to charge.
 You are not required to pay this amount if you see an in-network provider.

-Calendar-Year Deductible: The amount you pay out of pocket for health care before the plan begins to share in the cost of covered services.
+Deductible: The amount you pay out of pocket for health care each calendar year before the plan begins to share in the cost of covered services.
 There are separate deductibles for in- and out—of-network care.
 What you pay for one doesn’t count toward the other.